Dave-kossi/Data-Quality-Audit-and-Cleaning-Pipeline/README.md

-# Data-Quality-Audit-and-Cleaning-Pipeline
-A Python pipeline for auditing and cleaning datasets.
-It generates before/after profiling reports, removes duplicates, handles missing values, standardizes column names and data types, and exports a cleaned dataset.
 # 🧹 Data Quality Audit and Cleaning Pipeline

 ## 📌 Overview
 This project implements a **Data Quality Audit and Cleaning Pipeline** designed to help data analysts, data scientists, and engineers quickly **assess and improve the quality of their datasets**.

 It performs two main tasks:
 1. **Audit (Profiling)** – Generates a detailed HTML report *before and after cleaning* using [ydata-profiling](https://github.com/ydataai/ydata-profiling).
 2. **Cleaning** – Automatically removes duplicates, fixes column names, handles missing values, and standardizes data types.

-This allows users to **compare the dataset quality before and after cleaning** and obtain both a cleaned dataset and two audit reports.
+This allows users to **compare dataset quality before and after cleaning** and obtain both a cleaned dataset and two audit reports.

 ---